DPDK/dpdk/doc/guides/prog_guide/i40e_ixgbe_igb_virt_func_drv.rst

 However, the hypervisor is bypassed to configure the Virtual Function devices using the Mailbox interface, the solution is hypervisor-agnostic.
-Xen* and VMware* (when SR- IOV is supported) will also be able to support the Intel® DPDK with Virtual Function driver support.
+Xen* and VMware* (when SR- IOV is supported) will also be able to support the DPDK with Virtual Function driver support.

 Expected Guest Operating System in Virtual Machine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~